cgooderham94/cgooderham94/README.md

 - 👋 Hi, I’m @cgooderham94, Frontend Engineer @ BlockFi and budding tech leader!
 - 👀 I’m interested in all things front-end development with a passion for building UX-focussed UI's with an emphasis on scalable architecture, accessibility and performance.
 - 🗨️ “Learning is a lifelong process of keeping abreast of change.
 And the most pressing task is to teach people how to learn.”
-- 💻 You'll mostly see any self-learning and freelance adventures here, but I'd love to chat more about my experience, interests and what I build and get up to in my day-to-day role!
 - 📫 You can reach me via LinkedIn 👉🏽 https://www.linkedin.com/in/charles-gooderham/

 <!---